ladobarnovi/ravel-vst/README.md

 **Those in-between degrees play as a note plus pitch bend**, the same mechanism continuous pitch uses — so with Quantize on, a non-12 scale is subject to the same limit: **one microtone at a time per channel.** Overlapping notes (a step's Gate over 100 %, Voices above 1, or four poly lanes at once) share the channel's wheel, so they can't hold different microtones.
 Keep to one voice for microtonal work, or give the lanes separate instances. `Bend range` becomes live and is announced by RPN just as it is in continuous mode; the residual never exceeds half a semitone, so the ±2 default is plenty.

-Remember that **Range is counted in degrees**.
-53-EDO chromatic spends them fast — at the default Range of 12 it covers a quarter of an octave — so turn Range up for the larger EDOs.

 ### Quantize and continuous pitch